VivekChugh/Low_level_CPP_optimizations/code_optimizations.md

 | **2.
 Using Monotonic Buffer Resource (PMR)** | Allocator Design | Use `std::pmr::monotonic_buffer_resource` to create a memory pool for temporary objects within a scope.
 Compare the allocation/deallocation speed within that pool against the default heap allocator, highlighting the pool's speed advantage for one-shot allocations. |
 | **3. `unique_ptr` vs. `shared_ptr` Cost** | Ownership and RAII | Benchmark the creation and destruction of millions of `std::unique_ptr<T>` versus `std::shared_ptr<T>`.
 Quantify the performance penalty of `shared_ptr` due to its atomic reference counting and control block overhead. |

-### Chapter 9: SIMD and Auto-Vectorization
+### Section 9: SIMD and Auto-Vectorization
-This chapter focuses on exploiting parallelism via wide CPU instructions.
+This Section focuses on exploiting parallelism via wide CPU instructions.

 | Snippet Concept | Optimization Technique Illustrated | Source Reference |
 | :--- | :--- | :--- |